rbenchmark/benchmarks/README.md

 Then it will use Linux perf (only on Linux Platform) for the data measuring, and choose the R (without byte-code compiler) as the VM for benchmarking.

-You can run benchmark for all .R files in a directory, or run benchmarks defined in a .lst file.
+You can run benchmark for all .R files in a directory, or run benchmarks defined in a .list file.

 Please refer [Running Benchmark](docs/running_benchmark.md) for additional controls of running a benchmark